 The basics of the test rig is a piece of Vero-

-Onto this board is fixed a motor gearbox unit to load the decoder and allow programming as well as indicate direction, a socket to easily connect the decoder to the rig, quantity 4 x LEDs (5mm diameter) of various colours, quantity 4 x 1K resistors and 3 x 2-
+Onto this board is fixed a motor gearbox unit to provide a load on the decoder to allow programming as well as indicate direction, a socket to easily connect the decoder to the rig, quantity 4 x LEDs (5mm diameter) of various colours, quantity 4 x 1K resistors and 3 x 2-

 You will also need a few short lengths of equipment wire to act as board links.